aGrUM 3.1.1

 template<typename Val>

-INLINE bool gum::ListIteratorSafe< Val >::operator!= ( const ListIteratorSafe< Val > & src) const
+bool gum::ListIteratorSafe< Val >::operator!= ( const ListIteratorSafe< Val > & src) const

 Checks whether two iterators point toward different elements.